oronymzy/tips/docs/insRVMr.md

 Use `sudo apt-add-repository -y ppa:rael-gc/rvm && sudo apt-get update && sudo apt-get install rvm -y` to install from [Ubuntu PPA](https://en.wikipedia.org/wiki/Ubuntu_(operating_system)#Package_Archives).
 Open Gnome Terminal with `gnome-terminal`, then use ++"Edit > Preferences > Command"++ and enable ++"Run command as a login shell"++.
 Reboot.
 Verify installation with `rvm -v`.

-If necessary, open Gnome Terminal with `gnome-terminal`, then use `rvm install ruby` to install Ruby, followed by `rvm alias create default foobar && rvm use foobar` to specify the Ruby version used by Ruby Version Manager, where {==foobar==} represents a Ruby version, for example `ruby-2.6.0`.
+If necessary, open Gnome Terminal with `gnome-terminal`, then use `rvm install ruby` to install Ruby.
+Determine which Ruby version is available with `rvm list`, for example `ruby-2.6.0`, then use `rvm alias create default foobar && rvm use foobar` to specify the Ruby version used by Ruby Version Manager, where {==foobar==} represents a Ruby version, for example `ruby-2.6.0`.

 ## licensing
 **No rights reserved: [CC0 1.0](https://creativecommons.org/publicdomain/zero/1.0/).**